santiycr/nameko-cachetools/docs/usage.rst

 ^^^^^^^^^^^^^^

-If a cached version of this request exists, a response from the cache is sent instead of hangling forever or raising an exception.
+If a cached version of this request exists, a response from the cache is sent instead of hanging forever or raising an exception.

 If a cached version doesn't exist, it will behave like a normal rpc, and wait indefinitey for a reply.
 All successful replies are cached.